rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-2-1-en.md

 <li>Section&nbsp;6: Business reasoning</li>
 </ul>
 <p>The assessment should take approximately 55 to 70&nbsp;minutes to complete.
 There are several timed portions.
 It is recommended that you complete the entire assessment in one&nbsp;session.</p>
 <p>Please ensure that you complete the assessment in a quiet environment where you can focus and avoid interruptions or distractions.
 We recommend that you complete the assessment on a laptop or desktop computer.
-You will want to ensure you have a stable Wi-Fi connection and power source to ensure you do not lose your progress during the assessment.</p>
+You will want to ensure you have a stable Wi-Fi&nbsp;connection and power source to ensure you do not lose your progress during the assessment.</p>
 </section>
 <section id="s2">
   <h2>Section&nbsp;1: Workstyle preference</h2>